bauhuasbadguy/Twofish_encryption/README.md

 M<sub>e</sub> = (M<sub>0</sub>, M<sub>2</sub>, ..., M<sub>2&sigma;-2</sub>)
 M<sub>o</sub> = (M<sub>1</sub>, M<sub>3</sub>, ..., M<sub>2&sigma;-1</sub>)

-The third word vector, S is henerated using a matrix multiplication in the GF(2<sup>8</sup>) field.
+The third word vector, S is generated using a matrix multiplication in the GF(2<sup>8</sup>) field.
 First a 8 element vector is created from the vector m, which is the key split into bytes (8 bit words).
 Now the words of the S vector will be generated using the logic shown below (in an png image because I can't get matrix mutliplication to look right in markdown)

 <p>
 <image src = './S_vector_matmul.png' width="350px;"></image>